 Using an enema kit:

 When preparing for the procedure, you may have to use an over-the-counter enema kit.
 This step will take place the previous night or a few hours before the exam.
 The enema kit helps empty the colon.
 However, enema kits are usually only effective in emptying the lower colon, which is why they are not the primary way of emptying the colon.

-Remind your doctor for any type of medication you take at least a week prior to the exam.
+Remind your doctor of any type of medication you take at least a week prior to the exam.
 Medications or supplements that contain iron have to be adjusted.
 In addition, you should always tell your doctor about any medications such as aspirin, which thin the blood.
 These include warfarin (Coumadin, Jantoven).
-Other medications that’ll have to be adjusted are newer anticoagulants like dabigatran (Pradaxa) and rivaroxaban (Xarelto).
+Other medications you may need to stop taking are newer anticoagulants like dabigatran (Pradaxa) and rivaroxaban (Xarelto).

 During the Procedure

-During a colonoscopy, you’ll be wearing nothing else by at gown.
-You’ll take a mild sedative in pill form.
-In other cases, the sedative is given with intravenous pain medication to help minimize any discomfort.
+During a colonoscopy, you’ll be wearing a surgical gown.
+Your doctor will give you general anesthesia, and you’ll be asleep during the exam.
 When starting the exam, you’ll be lying on the side of the exam table, with your knees drawn towards the chest.